 6. Fear causes procrastination

-Fear causes people to procrastinate, unwilling to move forward because they fear to take the wrong action or ask the wrong question.
+Fear causes people to procrastinate, as they are unwilling to move forward because they fear taking the wrong action or asking the wrong question.
 They would rather spend time and energy finding ways to look busy than risk doing something they are not 100% sure will be accepted.

 7. Fear breaks down and inhibits communication

-Probably the biggest disadvantage of managing fear is communication breakdown.
+Probably the biggest disadvantage of managing fear is a breakdown in communication.
 People are afraid to raise issues, point out gaps or errors in the process, and ask questions.
-They will spend time doing the wrong work, rather than to clarify an issue.
+They will spend time doing the wrong work, rather than clarifying an issue.

-This impacts productivity not only directly, by not doing productive work but also indirectly, by causing you to redo the same work at a later stage.
+This impacts productivity not only directly, by preventing productive work, but also indirectly, by requiring you to redo the same work at a later stage.

 8. Fear hides problems

-When problems can be seen, they can be fixed.
-When people are afraid to raise issues, they tend to spend their energy trying to hide it.
-That doesn’t mean that the problem goes away, it merely means it will most probably remain undiscovered until a customer discovers it.
-This impacts both the productivity and the reputation of the organization.
+When problems are visible, they can be addressed and fixed.
+When people are afraid to raise issues, they tend to spend their energy trying to hide them.
+That doesn’t mean that the problem goes away; it merely means it will most probably remain undiscovered until a customer discovers it.
+This impacts both the productivity and the reputation of the organisation.

 9. Fear confuses by blurring the goal

 When people are afraid, their perception becomes limited.
-Their fear will drive them to take the first action right in front of them, not spending the time to think about whether this helps them achieve their goal or not.
+Their fear will drive them to take the first action right in front of them, without spending the time to consider whether this helps them achieve their goal or not.
 The more they act without thinking, the more blurred the goal becomes until finally, everyone is confused and unproductive.

 10. Fear lowers motivation